 Many of the best things to do in Koh Rong take full advantage of the fact that the Cambodian island is virtually undeveloped and completely unspoilt.
 You can enjoy the many beaches, the beautiful seas and the virgin rainforests of the hilly interior in a number of exciting ways, ensuring that you have no reason to ever get bored of this stunning destination.

 The list of things to do in Koh Rong also extends into some more unusual activities which are becoming increasingly popular, including giving something back by engaging in responsible tourism.
-These kinds of activites help to make sure that the residents of Koh Rong enjoy your stay just as much as you do and they can also be extremely fulfilling, unique experiences.
+These kinds of activities help to make sure that the residents of Koh Rong enjoy your stay just as much as you do and they can also be extremely fulfilling unique experiences.

 - Private Angkor Wat & Royal Temples Excursion

 - Royal Palace, Silver Pagoda & Independence Monument Half-Day Tour

 - Phnom Penh Full-Day Guided Trip

 - Private Excursion to Ancient Temples, Takéo Silk Village & Mount Chisor

 - Small-Group Mekong Sunset Tour